Homebrew/homebrew-cask/doc/src/brew-cask.1.md

 We still have bugs — and we are busy fixing them!
 If you have a problem, don’t be shy about reporting it on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).

-When reporting bugs, remember that homebrew-cask is an independent project from Homebrew.
+When reporting bugs, remember that Homebrew-Cask is an independent project from Homebrew.
 Do your best to direct bug reports to the appropriate project.
 If your command-line started with `brew cask`, bring the bug to us first!